-Living with cerebral palsy can certainly have challenges for the individual and his or her family.
+Living with a birth injury like cerebral palsy can certainly have challenges for the individual and his or her family.
 Cerebral palsy affects each person differently.
-The type of cerebral palsy and the severity of the disorder will influence how the individual is affected.
+The type of cerebral palsy and the severity of the disorder will influence how the individual is affected, including their estimated cerebral palsy life span.
 Some of the challenges often experienced by children with cerebral palsy include:

 Many children with cerebral palsy have difficulties with mobility.
 Some children can sit down or stand up on their own, but need help walking.
 Others can more easily walk, but need help with balance.
 Children with severe types of the disorder may not be able to move at all without assistance.